dyninc/dyn-python/docs/core.rst

 Core
 ====
 The :mod:`dyn.core` module contains functionality that is core to the behavior of the rest of the library.
-In particular this is where a lot of the "heavy lifting" for sessions is done.
+This is where a lot of the "heavy lifting" for sessions is done.